- Mary made lunch after she had done the shopping.

 3. Omitting the conjunction altogether.

-Exercise 7 - rewrite the sentences, removing the conjunction and the subject, and replacing the finite verb with an -ing participle
+Exercise 7 - rewrite the sentences, removing the conjunction and the subject, and replacing the finite verb with an -ing or -ed participle, or having + past participle

 |0.||When he heard someone behind him, he turned round to see who it was.|